ofirgall/learn-nvim/chapters/08-advanced-config.md

 require('settings')
 ```

-Restart your nvim and check that your vim options are set.
+Restart your nvim and check that your vim options are set. \
+Remember you can use `print`

 After that I recommend to write `keymaps.lua` and `autocmds.lua`.